Release Birth Trauma & FearLet me guide you through this method to move towards a calm and confident birth

 Get into the physical and mental headspace of pregnancy, and prepare for your positive birth with other local mums in this flexible drop-in class.

-Move past your previous birth, and move into confidence that you WILL have an awesome birth, using this tried and tested method of birth preparation.
+Learn all the skills and knowledge you need to have an awesome birth, using this tried and tested method of birth preparation.

 Guided Relaxation MP3